Laboralphy/o876-grid/README.md

 A grid manager.

 ## Definition
-A grid is an array of arrays of cells.
+- A grid is a two dimensional array cells.
+- A cell may contain any thing, number, strings, objects...

-This class allows you to simply resize a 2-dimensional array of cells.
+This class allows you to simply resize a grid, and provide :
-Each cell may hold any value of any type, including number, string, objects or other grids.
+- Events to notify grid size alterations.
+- Function initializer
+- A lazy mode to call function initializer only on cell that are actually created when resize a bigger grid.

 ## a few examples